trifectatechfoundation/teach-rs/slides/C-concurrency-parallelism.md

     .reduce(HashMap::default, combine_documents);
 ```

-- this idea is called a "monoid"
+- this idea means each thread can start accumulating values

 ---